 With the increasing amount of available content and TV channels, it’s more important than ever for broadcasters to “stand out”.
 In this fierce battle for the viewer's attention, aesthetically pleasing set design and impressive effects are becoming more and more important.

 Traditionally, TV broadcasters have led the way in set design.
-They hired the very best set designers to ensure that their sets were modern and innovative.
-Today, set design is being used in new ways – from Fortune 100 corporations leveraging video to connect with new and existing customers, employees, partners, and shareholders, to worship productions using set design for more creative, inspired storytelling.
-Their sets often that rival those seen on mainstream TV programs like broadcast news and sports.
+They hired the very best designers to ensure that their sets were modern and innovative.
+Today, set design is being used in new ways – from Fortune 100 corporations leveraging video to connect with new and existing customers, employees, partners, and shareholders, to worship productions looking for more creative, inspired storytelling.
+These new types of sets often that rival the news, weather, and sports show set designs seen on mainstream TV programs.